dennis-it-net/ansible-playbooks/README.md

 # ansible-playbooks
-List of some ansible playbooks and scripts for devops
+Some ansible playbooks and scripts for devops